<

 Mark Amerika - LINK

 Mark Amerika is a pioneering digital artist whose work explores the intersections of art, technology, and narrative, often incorporating artificial intelligence into his creative process.
-Blurring the boundaries between author, artist, and machine, Amerika uses AI to investigate the evolving role of the artist in a digitally mediated world.
-His works, such as Remix the Book and GRAMMATRON, are experimental and interdisciplinary, merging elements of literature, visual art, and electronic media.
-Through his exploration of AI, he challenges traditional notions of authorship, agency, and creativity, positioning AI as a collaborator in the production of art and storytelling.
+His works, such as Remix the Book and GRAMMATRON and his 2024 I Am An Artficial Creative Intelligence, merge literature, visual art, and media to challenge traditional ideas of authorship and creativity.

 Sasha Stiles